 - Bleeding from the vagina or bottom

 Psychological abuse is any action that hurts a person emotionally.
-It can happen when someone threatens him, yells at him, calls him names or talks down to him, ignores him over and over, and controls what he does, who he sees, and where he goes.
+It can happen when someone threatens them, yells at them, calls their names or talks down to them, ignores them over and over, and controls what they do, who they see, and where they go.

-Watch for signs of this kind of abuse in your loved one’s actions or his relationships with you and others.
-He might:
+Watch for signs of this kind of abuse in your loved one’s actions or their relationships with you and others.
+They might:

 - Act withdrawn or frightened

-- Have changes in his behavior that you can’t explain
+- Have changes in their behavior that you can’t explain

-- Rock back and forth, suck, or mumble to himself
+- Rock back and forth, suck, or mumble to themselves

-- Be depressed, confused, or lose interest in things he enjoyed
+- Be depressed, confused, or lose interest in things they enjoyed

 - Have trouble sleeping

 Financial abuse is when an older person's money or property are threatened.
-Someone might use his credit cards or bank accounts without his permission, forge signatures, or force him to change a legal document like a will or power of attorney.
+Someone might use their credit cards or bank accounts without their permission, forge signatures, or force them to change a legal document like a will or power of attorney.

 Signs may include: